CodyAdam/system-prompt/README.md

 Simply visit [systemprompt.app](https://systemprompt.app) and start building:

-1. **Create Nodes**: Add prompt, AI, markdown, or annotation nodes to your canvas
+1. **Create Nodes**: Add prompt, AI, markdown, or annotation nodes to your workflow
 2. **Define Instructions**: Set up your system prompts and parameters
 3. **Connect & Chain**: Link nodes to create complex workflows
 4. **Save & Reuse**: Your templates are ready for any future use